 Rating Mission The members of the governing body recognize and fulfill their responsibility as stewards of the mission.
 The governing body assures that the mission is clear and understood by all the constituencies of the school.
 The governing body periodically reviews the mission statement and provides for continuity of the mission in the life of the school.
 The governing body has made a commitment to diversity, equity and inclusion which is explicit in the school's policies and procedures.
 Relationship with the Head of School The governing body ensures that the head of school receives appropriate support, evaluation, and compensation.
 The governing body is responsible for establishing broad school policies and appropriately delegates responsibility for the operations of the school to the head of school.
 The governing body provides stability in transitions of leadership for itself and its head of school.
 Financial Oversight The governing body has policies in place to support the creation, review and approval of an annual operating and capital budget as well as a multi-year financial plan.

 The governing body ensures that financial resources are provided for the school.

-The governing body understands its central role in institutional advancement and actively supports these efforts.
-The governing body ensures administrative follow up as a result of an outside annual professional audit and the corresponding management letter.
+The governing body understands its central role in institutional advancement and actively professional audit and the corresponding management letter.